jvpoulos/diabetes_pred/README.md

 - `data_loader.py`
 	- Loads and merges data from .txt files.
 Randomly splits the data into training (70%), validation (20%), and test (10%) sets.
 Preprocesses datasets, converts datasets into PyTorch Tensors, and saves them to file.

+- `event_stream.py`
+	- Preprocess and generate "Event Stream" dataset.
+Make sure to set the appropriate file paths and configurations within the script.
+The script will generate the necessary data files, including the outcomes, diagnoses, procedures, and labs data.

+- `event_stream.py`
+	- Define the specific task you want to perform.
+In this case, the task is predicting A1cGreaterThan7.

+- `labelers.py`
+	- Define a labeler class specific to your task.
+In this case, you can use the existing A1cGreaterThan7Labeler class.

 - `data_analysis.py`
 	- Visualizes one-hot encoded feature sparsity and generates training dataset summary statistics.